What is Art Hx?

-What does Art have to do with it?
+What does art have to do with it?

 Art Hx centralizes the importance of visual sources, recognizing that their aesthetics were also tools of empire.
-Art activates, and acts upon its environments, it opens up the past.
-It reveals important transhistorical and transregional connections, and, it can focus our attention—, in unexpected ways—, on the impact these intertwined histories of colonialism and medicine have on how we see and value each other today.
+Art activates, and acts upon its environments; it opens up the past.
+It reveals important transhistorical and transregional connections, and it can focus our attention—in unexpected ways—on the impact these intertwined histories of colonialism and medicine have on how we see and value each other today.

 And the glitchy font?

 We’re glad you asked.
-One of the most common typefaces used to circulate medical knowledge was Caslon, a typeface that remains popular for its readability.
-But our headings use Pathologized Caslon: a font Bhavani Srinivas designed with an inbuilt ‘blip,’ using a scanner – an important tool for copying and circulating information in our contemporary institutions.
-By distorting the semibold weight of Adobe Caslon by Carol Twombly, Bhavani created a typeface that reminds us of this dissonant history.
+One of the most common typefaces used to circulate medical knowledge in the eighteenth and nineteenth centuries was Caslon, a typeface that remains popular for its readability.
+But our headings use “Pathologized Caslon,” a font Bhavani Srinivas, a member of the Art Hx team in 2020-21, designed with an inbuilt ‘blip’ using a scanner, an important tool for copying and circulating information in our contemporary institutions.
+By distorting the semibold weight of Adobe Caslon, designed by Carol Twombly, Bhavani created a typeface that reminds us of this dissonant history.
 So the typeset visualizes our aim.
-Art was integral to the production and circulation of colonial and medical knowledge.
+Art and visual culture were integral to the production and circulation of colonial and medical knowledge.

 So what does Art Hx do?